Add To Favorites

 Looking for a memorable, handmade gift?
 The sculpting technique of building with coils may be ancient, but this vase crafted in Model Magic® is totally cutting edge.

-Place a recycled plastic container atop the coil, so it becomes an armature for your vase.
+Students place a recycled plastic container atop a newly-created coil, so it becomes an armature for a vase.
 Cover the sides of the container with more coils, but with whimsical twists.
 Create lumpy layers by going back and forth.
 Embed shapes or animals within the coils.
 Change colors.
 Finish the vase with a lip at the top.
 Air-dry the vase for at least 24 hours.

-Continue the theme by filling your vase with spiral flowers.
+Continue the theme by filling the vase with spiral flowers.
 Roll chenille stems into coils.
 Place them inside vase.
-Or you could fill the vase with dried flowers or other craft items to suit the recipient of your gift vase.
+Or fill the vase with dried flowers or other craft items to suit the recipient of one's gift vase.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.

 Vivaldi inspires paintings incorporating symbols of the seasons.

 Ang-baos are very popular in Malaysia for birthdays.
 Giving red packets is also a Chinese New Year tradition.
 Students c